The Art of Parties

-The Art of Parties is a song by the British band Japan.
+"The Art of Parties" is a song by the British band Japan.

 It was released as a single in May 1981 and reached number 48 on the UK Singles Chart.
-A re-recorded version was subsequently included as the opening track on the band's album Tin Drum released later in 1981.
+A re-worked version was subsequently included as the opening track on the band's album Tin Drum released later in 1981, keeping parts of the original Punter-produced version including guitars.
 A live version of the song is included on Japan's 1983 album Oil on Canvas and on the DVD release The Very Best of Japan.

+Critical reception

+Upon its release, Smash Hits Mark Ellen described the single as "a safety shot"; "This keeps a finger in every pie known to modern music.
+A 12" with titles filched from the Talking Heads camp, the topside's technical funk with Sylvian's voice a rare bond of operatic Bowie and Ferry at his most plaintive.
+The reverse is a few of their favourite synths.
+Good."

+The Rough Guide to Rock described the song genre as "white-boy funk".